- Docs

 Troy Client Installation

-- The installer checks if Troy Client is already present
+- The installer checks whether Troy Client is already present.

 -